Assessment and Course Placement

-Based on statewide research and newly enacted AB 705 legislation, students will now have the opportunity to begin English and math courses at the college level.
+Based on statewide research and newly enacted AB 705 legislation, students will begin English and math courses at the transfer-level.

 What Does This Mean?

 Research shows that your high school GPA is one of the strongest predictors of future performance in college courses.

 If you graduated from a United States high school within the past 10 years, we will use your high school performance to qualify you for transfer-level English and math courses.
 Your placements may include recommendations to access additional support services while taking transfer-level courses.